awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/DEVELOPMENT.md

 Docker will execute the `command` for the bundling step.
 The assets, specified as the first argument to `Code.fromAsset`, are mounted in the container at `/asset-input/` (which is also the working directory).
 The command should perform any compilation steps necessary, and move any necessary artifacts to `/asset-output/`.
-The contents of `/asset-output/` are archived in the Lambda's Amazon Simple Storage Service (Amazon S3) bucket.
+The contents of `/asset-output/` are archived in the Lambda's S3 bucket.
 These contents are the executable that the Runtime uses.